unclearness/landmark_triangulation/README.md

 - Output
   - 3D positions corresponding to the 2D points

-The main algorithm is included in `triangulation.py`.
+The main algorithms are included in `triangulation.py`.

 ## Try it